GladiumLab/documentation/source/_docs/wordpress-s3.md

 WP Offload S3 requires a paid license but is configurable in the WordPress admin UI and offers a number of options and features.
 S3 Uploads is open-source but does not include an admin UI and requires [Terminus](/docs/terminus) and [WP-CLI](/docs/wp-cli) for setup and migration.

-### Install and Deploy WP Offload S3
+### Install and Deploy S3 Uploads

-@todo note: plugin conflicts with Solr-Power, like this: https://github.com/humanmade/S3-Uploads/issues/80
+Note: this plugin currently conflicts with [Solr Power](https://wordpress.org/plugins/solr-power/), our recommended plugin for Solr integration.
+[More info](https://github.com/humanmade/S3-Uploads/issues/80).

 1. Download the latest plugin release from [Github]((https://github.com/humanmade/S3-Uploads/releases) and add it to your codebase.
 Note that our documentation has been tested for version 2.0.0.